mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 hermitian_matrix_vector_product(A, upper_triangle, scaled(alpha, x), y);
 ```

 We do not support this approach.
-First, it would introduce many overloads, without adding to what the existing overloads can accomplish.
-(Users can already introduce the scaling factor `alpha` through `x`.)
-Contrast this with the rank-1 and rank-k Hermitian update functions, where not having `alpha` overloads might break simple cases.
-Here are two examples.
+First, users can already introduce a scaling factor through the input vector parameter, so adding `alpha` overloads would not add much to what the existing overloads can accomplish.
+Contrast this with the rank-1 and rank-k Hermitian update functions, where not having `alpha` overloads would prevent simple cases, like $C := C - 2 x x^H$ with a user-defined complex number type whose real and imaginary parts are both integers.

-1. If the matrix and vector element types and the scaling factor $\alpha = 2$ are all integers, then the update $C := C - 2 x x^H$ can be computed using integer types and arithmetic with an `alpha` overload.
-However, without an `alpha` overload, the user would need to use `scaled(sqrt(2), x)` as the input vector, thus forcing use of floating-point arithmetic that may give inexact results.

-2. The update $C := C - x x^H$ would require resorting to complex arithmetic, as the only way to express $-x x^H$ with the same scaling factor for both vectors is $(i x) (i x)^H$.

 Second, `alpha` overloads would not prevent users from *also* supplying `scaled(gamma, A)` as the matrix for some other scaling factor `gamma`.
-Thus, instead of solving the problem, the overloads would introduce more possibilities for errors.
+This would make the problem worse, because users would need to reason about the combination of two ways that the matrix could be scaled.

 ### Triangular matrix products with implicit unit diagonals